baijum/muthukadan.net/about.md

 <a href="http://koha-community.org/about/history/">contributed to Koha</a>
 in 2003-2004 years and also implemted it in few libraries during that time.
 Baiju has conducted many Python related talks and workshops in various parts of India including FOSS.IN.
-He is the main author of
+He is the author of
 <a href="https://selenium-python.readthedocs.org">Selenium Python
 documentation</a>.